Drew Droege: Live performance

+In 2017, Droege was in the original cast of the jukebox musical Titanique in Los Angeles.
+In 2023, he joined the Off-Broadway cast of the show as Ruth in New York City.

 Droege was a member of improvisational comedy troupe The Groundlings Sunday Company, where he currently performs and teaches.
 He also performs regularly at the Upright Citizens Brigade Theatre and plays a leading role in UCB's breakdancing movie musical, Freak Dance.

 Web series

-Droege's Chloe Sevigny impression videos have been featured on PerezHilton.com, EW.com, The Huffington Post and The New York Post, and were called "compulsively watchable" by The Advocate.
+Droege's Chloë Sevigny impression videos have been featured on PerezHilton.com, EW.com, The Huffington Post and The New York Post, and were called "compulsively watchable" by The Advocate.